fitchtech/azure-devops/README.md

 One limitation of Azure Pipelines YAML in general is that the only way to validate the functionality of your pipeline is to run it.
 Linting of pipeline YAML is limited and does not cover templates and nesting.
 Additionally, the only way to generate the runtime YAML which compiles multiple templates and generates variables is to run it in Azure Pipelines.

 There is not currently any way to validate Azure Pipelines YAML locally.
 This makes developing pipeline templates time consuming and costly as you make a commit, run to validate, fail, commit, run again, and again.
-In the development and itteration of these templates there were often hundreds of commits and many, many, pipeline executions to validate.
+In the itterative development of these templates there were often hundreds of commits and many, many, pipeline executions to validate.
 Even then it can be challenging to verify impacts to a change across templates that consume it.
 By utilizing this project you can greatly reduce the difficulty in adopting Azure Pipelines.

 ### Idempotent Pipelines

 When implementing idempotent pipeline patterns, subsequent runs are not additive if there are not changes to the code.
 Using dates and run count within the build number format is an anti-pattern as it’s not idempotent.
-Instead use the repository name, branch/tag name, and commit ID for the build number format.
+Instead, use the repository name, branch/tag name, and commit ID for the build number format.
 This provides a pattern for idempotent CI/CD Pipelines.

 ### Immutable Pipelines